To Raise or Not To Raise: The Autonomous Learning Rate Question: Experiments

 \subsection{Image Classification on CIFAR10}

 For our first experiment we trained a model to perform CIFAR10 image classification.
-We used the same architecture and preprocessing as proposed in DAWNBench \cite{fastcifar}.
+We used the same architecture and preprocessing as proposed in \cite{fastcifar}.
 We trained for 30 epochs (rather than 24 in the original implementation) using an Adam optimizer and a batch size of 128.
 Three different $LR_0$s were used: 1e-2, 1e-3, and 1e-4.
-For each $LR_0$, we compare the performance of BLR with the performance of ARC (invoked every 3 epochs), as well as CD, CCD (using the settings proposed in \cite{enas} for CIFAR10), and ED ($\gamma = 0.9$).
+For each $LR_0$, we compare the performance of BLR with the performance of ARC (invoked every 3 epochs), as well as CD, CCD (using the settings proposed in \cite{enas} for CIFAR10), ED ($\gamma=0.9$), SC ($LR_{max}=0.198$ per Appendix \ref{secA3}), and SLS.

 The results for all experiment runs are summarized in Table \ref{tbl:cifar10}.
 The median-run graphs of LR and validation accuracy over time for each method are given in Figure \ref{fig:cifar}.
+A summary of all runs can be found in Appendix \ref{secA4}.

-When the $LR_0$ was sufficiently large (1e-2 and 1e-3), all decaying LR schedulers outperformed the baseline LR.
-From Figure \ref{fig:cifar}, we can see that ARC also decreased the LR during the second half of the training, in a manner similar to CCD.
+When the $LR_0$ is sufficiently large (1e-2 and 1e-3), all decaying LR schedulers outperform the baseline LR.
+From Figure \ref{fig:cifar} (a) and (b), we can see that ARC also decided to decrease the LR.
 Amongst all LR schedulers, ARC performed third best with the large $LR_0$ (1e-2), and was the best performer with the medium $LR_0$ (1e-3).
-Interestingly, even when ARC was outperformed by CD and CCD, it very closely emulated their decay patterns, as shown in Figure \ref{fig:cifar} (a).
+Interestingly, even when ARC was outperformed by CD, it very closely emulated the CD decay pattern as shown in Figure \ref{fig:cifar} (a).

 When the $LR_0$ is small (1e-4), however, the drawback of statically decaying LR schedulers becomes evident: decaying an already small LR damages convergence.
-In this case, CD, CCD, and ED are all beaten by the baseline LR.
+In this case CD, CCD, and ED are all beaten by the baseline LR.
 On the other hand, as shown in Figure \ref{fig:cifar} (c), ARC is able to sense that the LR is too small and increase it, achieving the best final accuracy.
+Furthermore, even given this difficult $LR_0$, ARC outperforms every BLR configuration (1e-2, 1e-3, and 1e-4).
+Given that the baseline learning rate in this case represents a raw Adam optimizer, this result demonstrates that ARC can be combined with adaptive optimizers to further improve their performance.

+ARC also improves over SC and SLS for this problem, both of which increase LR far too aggressively, as can be seen in Figure \ref{fig:cifar} (d).